Discovering Fargegaten: The Colorful Street of Norway

 Winter (December – February)

 Winter transforms Fargegaten into a snowy wonderland.
-The colorful buildings are stunning against a backdrop of white, and you might find charming Christmas markets that enhance the festive spirit.
+The colorful buildings stand out against the white backdrop, and you might find charming Christmas markets to explore.

 Exploring Fargegaten